KazaiMazai/Puredux/Docs/PureduxUIKit.md

 ### What is PureduxStore?

-- It's minilistic UDF architecture store implementation.
-More details can be found [here](https://github.com/KazaiMazai/PureduxStore)
+- It's minilistic MVI architecture state store implementation.
+More details can be found in [PureduxStore Docs](Docs/PureduxStore.md)

 ### Which DispatchQueue is used to prepare props?